trecnoc/concourse-pipeline-tasks/docs/copy-github-release.md

 Copy Github release artifacts to a subdirectory of output folder; this subdirectory will be named with the version of the release.
-All files provided by the release will be copied except: tag, version, commit_sha and url (which are standard files output by the github-release-resource).
+All files provided by the release will be copied with the release notes except:

+* Standard Github release resource files:
+  * tag
+  * version
+  * commit_sha
+  * url
+* Optional Github release resource files:
+  * source.tar.gz
+  * source.zip

 ## Inputs: